|Withdrawal fee amount:

 There are, however, some consistencies across the account types.
 Leverage rates on all three account types are 1:500, and it’s also the case that the minimum lot sizes across the accounts lie at 0.01 per round turn.

 Platform choice is one of the most positive aspects of using BlackBull Markets.
-It’s clearly something that is very important to the broker, and traders will see knock-on benefits as a result.
+It’s clearly very important to the broker, and traders will see knock-on benefits as a result.

-MetaTrader 5 is offered by this broker, which is useful given the extensive range of features it provides.
-These include well over 20 timeframes for highly customised price chart analysis, as well as a built-in economic calendar for fundamental analysis of wider financial, economic and political conditions.
-Those customers who are more familiar with the MetaTrader 4 service, which is the previous and less advanced iteration of the system, can still use that if they wish.
+MetaTrader 5 is offered by this broker, which is helpful given the extensive range of features it provides.
+These include well over 20 timeframes for highly customised price chart analysis, as well as a built-in economic calendar for fundamental analysis of broader financial, economic and political conditions.
+Customers who are more familiar with the MetaTrader 4 service, which is the previous and less advanced iteration of the system, can still use that if they wish.

-The system is powered by fibre-optic internet connections and also a series of data systems located in multiple different localities across the globe.
+The system is powered by fibre-optic internet connections and a series of data systems located in multiple different localities across the globe.
 These include Shanghai and London.
-The advantage here is that traders can continue to place trades and access the system even in the event that one part of it breaks down.
-As an additional layer of support, this system is backed up by what are called ‘Business Continuity Trading Rooms’.
+The advantage here is that traders can continue to place trades and access the system even if one part of it breaks down.
+As an additional layer of support, this system is backed up by ‘Business Continuity Trading Rooms’.

-BlackBull Markets has a respectable array of research, education and resources option for traders, though it is perhaps not quite as extensive as comparable offers from other brokers.
-On the client support page, resources are split into two columns – one for ‘Education’ and one for ‘Trading Resources’.
+BlackBull Markets has a respectable array of research, education and resources options for traders, though it is perhaps not as extensive as comparable offers from other brokers.
+Resources are split into two columns on the client support page – one for ‘Education’ and one for ‘Trading Resources’.

-The former contains a series of trading guides, including some that are presented in video formats – expanding the accessibility of the content and offering traders a choice.
-A trading glossary also exists, and organises content into alphabetical order for ease of use.
+The former contains a series of trading guides, including some presented in video formats – expanding the accessibility of the content and offering traders a choice.
+A trading glossary also exists and organises content

 The latter, meanwhile, contains content such as market reviews and news.
 An economic calendar is also available here.